This is the first thing I ever published. I wrote it in college, as a starry-eyed Wittgensteinian. It’s not too embarrassing.

 I criticize a well-known argument in favor of the natural supervenience of the phenomenal on the physical (the “dancing qualia argument”) for drawing a stronger conclusion than its premises warrant.
 I’d like to say more about this topic someday, if I can find the time.

 I argue that the “pessimistic induction” against scientific realism is self-defeating.
-This little paper has attracted some of the nastiest referee comments I’ve ever received.
-I guess I didn’t realize it was such a sensitive subject.
-Anyway, since the pessimistic induction is already known to commit a base rate fallacy, I don’t feel an urgent need to publish this piece.
+Since the pessimistic induction is already known to commit a base rate fallacy, I don’t feel an urgent need to publish this piece.

 The latest of a distinguished line of Analysis rejects.